Kriz-hub/Holiday-Dialysis/README.md

 I followed the next steps to deploy my page on the GitHub pages:

 * Log into GitHub.
-* Select krizhub-Holiday-Dialysis-Website in the repository list.
+* Select krizhub-Holiday-Dialysis in the repository list.
-* Go to Settings
+* Go to Settings.
 * Scroll down to the GitHub Pages section.
-* Select the Master Branch
+* Select the Master Branch.
 * On selecting Master Branch the page is automatically refreshed, the website is deployed.
 * The link can be retrieved to the deployed website.